August 17, 2006

-Abortion Regrets
+Abortion regrets

 Jewish comedienne Julia Gorin has written a moving reflection about the children her family has lost to abortion.
 The Gorins lived in Russian during a time when families were encouraged to limit themselves to two children.
 Julia herself should have been aborted, but was spared.
 This knowledge weighs on her and has given her pause.